PlatONnetwork/docs/docs/WASM智能合约开发.md

 Sending transactions on the PlatON network does not have the concept of timeout, but it will eventually stop according to the set gas limit value.
 If the limit value is lower than the consumption required for contract deployment, the transaction execution fails and the corresponding processing fee will be deducted.
 The fee setting cannot be infinite, because in the network, the block itself has a maximum GasLimit value.
 When the GasLimit of the transaction exceeds this value, the transaction will not be accepted.

 If the call function of a published contract is called (a call is a stateless operation in the contract logic), there is a 5s timeout limit.
-If the contract logic is not executed within 5s, a timeout will occur and the virtual machine will forcely exit , Causing the query to fail.
+If the contract logic is not executed within 5s, a timeout will occur and the virtual machine will forcely exit , causing the query to fail.

 To avoid contract-related transaction failures, try breaking large contracts into smaller pieces and referencing each other as needed.
 To avoid infinite loops, be aware of common pitfalls and recursive calls.

 ### Punishment For Illegal Operations

 If the smart contract is not compiled by a standard valid compiler, or the instruction code is changed at will, the opcode will be invalid.
 This type of contract not only fails to be deployed and executed successfully, but also generates a full amount (GasLimit * GasPrice) penalty.
 The transaction fee for the current transaction will be deducted.
 This is a very strong penalty.
-If the operator does not pay attention At this point, keep retrying, then the cost will be higher and the cost will be heavier.
+If the operator does not pay attention to this point and keep retrying, then the cost will be higher and the cost will be heavier.

 In general, invalid opcodes have the following conditions: